 All medications must remain in their original packaging.
 If you use prescription medication, please ensure you bring enough supplies to last through the entire program, plus a little extra.
-All meds will be turned in to the infirmary while at camp.
+All meds will be turned in to the infirmary while at camp and will be given back to you before you leave for your trip.